V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Compare measurements](https://www.v1engineering.com/wp-content/uploads/2020/06/square2-scaled.jpg){: width="400"}

 * This diagonal should match.
-You should aim for no more than 1mm deviation.
+You should aim for no more than 1 mm deviation.
 * If there is an issue, loosen the screws into the table and nudge a leg assembly.

 ___